-The intent of this project is to develop a rational basis for estimating the dynamic response of floating pile-guided structures, providing necessary insight into design requirements of the guide-piles.
-In this study, the Dynamic Analysis Method (DAM) will be used to model the dynamic responses of the system.
+This project developed a rational basis for estimating the dynamic response of floating pile-guided structures, providing necessary insight into design requirements of the guide-piles.
+In this study, the Dynamic Analysis Method (DAM) was used to model the dynamic responses of the system.
 MATLAB codes are written to help calculate the analytic and numerical values obtained from the dynamic models.

-For the purpose of validation, results from the two systems should be compared to a comprehensive dynamic analysis model created with the ANSYS AQWA Software.
+For the purpose of validation, results from the two systems were compared to a comprehensive dynamic analysis model created with the ANSYS AQWA Software.